- Hangar C, Cape Canaveral Space Force Station

 The original Agena vehicle, identified as Agena A, was custom built to the specifications of each mission.
 It measures approximately 19 feet in length and 5 feet in diameter.
 Agena A probed the reliability and soundness of the all-purpose vehicle concept and led to the development of the Agena B, a considerably larger vehicle with a restartable engine and greatly increased payload carrying capacity.

-The Agena A was provided to the museum by the Field Training Detachment at Patrick Air Force Base, Florida in February 1964.
+The Agena A was provided to the museum by the Field Training Detachment at Patrick Space Force Base, Florida in February 1964.